amirilovic-adidas/k8s-workshop/README.md

 Looking here, we can see that _revision #1_ has the previous version of the image.
 So the rollback to this version could be done with: `kubectl rollout undo deployment/lauriku-app --to-revision=2`.
 Just saying `rollout undo deployment/<deployment_name>` without `--to-revision`, will perform a rollback to the previous version.

 ## 7. Resource requests and limits
+You can limit the resource usage of different pods, with resource `limits` and `requests`.
+Requests are used to reserve a certain amount of cpu/mem resources when a pod starts.

+Try your hand in editing a manifest "live", by doing the following:

 ## 8. Horizontal Pod Autoscaling